Tornamic/CoopAndreas/README.md

-my second attempt to create a multiplayer mod in lua using moonloader and slnet network library
+my first attempt to create a multiplayer mod in lua using moonloader and slnet network library

-contains players and npcs syncs:
+contains players syncs:
 - on foot sync
-- in veh sync
-- aim sync
-- shot sync

-its actually pretty bad, but you can rewrite it and enjoy it :D
+non-playable mod